RawaaRajab/OpenMedicalDatasets/docs/General.md

 <!-- check it -->
 ## University of California Irvine dataset repository
 University of California Irvine ([UCI](https://archive.ics.uci.edu/ml/datasets.php)): UCI Machine Learning Repository.

-## PhysioNet
-[PhysioNet](https://physionet.org/): is a repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology.

 ## EU Open Data Portal
 The [EU Open Data Portal](https://data.europa.eu/euodp/en/home): is the point of access to public data published by the EU institutions, agencies and other bodies.
 Information can be used and reused for commercial or non-commercial purposes.
 The portal is a key instrument of the EU open data strategy.